Unity-Technologies/2d-spriteshape-samples/Documentation/SpriteShape.md

 ![image alt text](images/image_15.png)

-With *Open-Ended *left unchecked in the **Sprite Shape Controller**, you can freely extend the Spline path to create platforms or other linear level elements.
+With *Open-Ended* left unchecked in the **Sprite Shape Controller**, you can freely extend the Spline path to create platforms or other level elements.

 ![image alt text](images/image_16.png)

 Foliage and tree created with Open-Ended Sprite Shapes

 ### Enclosed Sprite Shapes

 ![image alt text](images/image_17.png)

-When the *Open-Ended* property is disabled, the two ends of a Spline path become connected.
-If a *Fill *texture is defined in the **Sprite Shape Profile**, it is displayed within the enclosed Sprite Shape.
+When the *Open-Ended* property is unchecked, the two ends of a Spline path become connected.
+If a *Fill* texture is defined in the **Sprite Shape Profile**, it is displayed within the enclosed Sprite Shape.